duartemjoseph-spec/RNG/README.md

  // You can add multiple dates with description.

 // Person who Peer Reviewed your assignment: Kellen Dixon "UI looks nice but the button doesn't actually function, may be an issue connecting the button "

+//Peer Review #2 (Brandon Estrada) - Nice job on styling the directory, the button is now working and is correctly displaying the class roster in the current and previous entry sections.
+Great job!